If your struggling with BodyMind Articles issues, please take our survey to see the severity

 - reduce anxiety states in the body and mind

-- increase self-awareness of both body and mind
+- increase clarity and awareness of both your body and mind

-- learn the difference between you and your thoughts
+- learn to separate you from your thoughts

-- learn to live life directly and sensually rather than through your thoughts
+- experience life sensually rather than living in your head

 - be able to contain your thoughts, feelings and emotions